 What is Lenders Mortgage Insurance?

 But what if you don’t have this amount?
-One option is to pay a LMI premium either upfront or capitalise it into your loan, which is received by either Genworth, QBE or some lenders underwrite their own loans.
+One option is to pay a LMI premium either upfront or capitalise it into your loan, which is received by either Helia (formerly Genworth), QBE or some lenders underwrite their own loans.

 LMI does not help you, but rather the lender.
 Some lenders will go up to 95%LVR for an owner occupier and most go up to 90% LVR for an investment.
 Some lenders have an alternative called a risk fee.
 In any case, if you default over a long period or go bankrupt, the insurance carrier pays the lender back the loan.
 It only benefits the buyer by being able to get onto the property ladder sooner.